Cheetah (character): Priscilla Rich's abilities

-While possessing no super-powers, Priscilla is a Olympic-level athlete and a skilled hand-to-hand combatant known for having cat-like grace, acrobatics, and ferocity akin to her namesake.
-She is also outfitted with razor-sharp capable of cutting through solid steel.
+While possessing no super-powers, Priscilla is an Olympic-level athlete and a skilled hand-to-hand combatant known for having cat-like grace, acrobatics, and ferocity akin to her namesake.
+She is also outfitted with razor-sharp claws capable of cutting through solid steel.

 Barbara Minerva's powers and abilities

 Imbued with the spirit of the Cheetah, Minerva is granted superhuman strength and agility.
-She also possess superhuman speed, considered among the fastest characters in the DC Universe and potentially limitless in that aspect due to the mystical nature of her powers and able to compete with those with the Speed Force (i.e The Flash).
+She also possesses superhuman speed, is considered among the fastest characters in the DC Universe, is potentially limitless in that aspect due to the mystical nature of her powers, and able to compete with those with the Speed Force (i.e. The Flash).
 She also possess razor-sharp claws strong enough to cut through Kryptonian invulnerability and able to transform others into Cheetah-like beings with her bite.
-However, the cursed nature of her powers grants her both bloodlust and a appetite for human flesh.
-Without her powers, Minerva is considered highly intelligent, holding two PhDs and knowledgeable in 15 different languages (eight in which she is fluent in).
+However, the cursed nature of her powers gives her both bloodlust and a appetite for human flesh.
+Without her powers, Minerva is considered highly intelligent, holding two PhDs and is fluent in eight languages, and nearly fluent in seven more.

 Other versions

 Other Cheetah incarnations

-Deborah Domaine (Cheetah II).
+The Deborah Domaine incarnation of Cheetah as depicted in Justice League of America #197 (December 1981).
 Art by George Pérez and Keith Pollard.

-Sebastian Ballesteros (Cheetah IV).
-Art by Phil Jimenez.

 Deborah Domaine

-Deborah "Debbie" Domaine was introduced as the niece of Priscilla Rich.
+Deborah "Debbi" Domaine was introduced as the niece of Priscilla Rich.
 She is a debutante like Rich, but feels remorse for her wealthy upbringing and decides to become an environmental activist, meeting Wonder Woman and striking up a friendship with her.
-Later that same day, Debbie is summoned to her aunt's mansion and finds her there, succumbing to illness before she can reveal her past to Deborah.
-Kobra's operatives capture Debbie and bring her and Rich's Cheetah costume to Kobra's headquarters.
-Revealing Rich's past as Cheetah to Debbie, the Kobra operatives torture and brainwash Debbie into becoming the second Cheetah, Rich's replacement.
-Debbie also appears as a member of the Secret Society of Super Villains in a conflict with both the Justice League of America and the Justice Society of America.
+Later that same day, Debbi is summoned to her aunt's mansion and finds her there, succumbing to illness before she can reveal her past to Deborah.
+Kobra's operatives capture Debbi and bring her and Rich's Cheetah costume to Kobra's headquarters.
+Revealing Rich's past as Cheetah to Debbi, the Kobra operatives torture and brainwash Debbi into becoming the second Cheetah, Rich's replacement.
+Debbi also appears as a member of the Secret Society of Super Villains in a conflict with both the Justice League of America and the Justice Society of America.
 The character does not appear following Crisis on Infinite Earths and The New 52, which both rebooted DC's continuity.